Voters approve California law banning flavored tobacco - KESQ

 Supporters of the ban, who included doctors, child welfare advocates and the state’s dominant Democratic Party, said the law was necessary to put a stop to the staggering rise in teen smoking.

-Supporters of the ban said the victory will save lives and money on tobacco-related health care costs.

-“Voters have overwhelmingly decided to protect kids from being lured into a lifetime of addiction to nicotine,” Lindsey Freitas of the Campaign for Tobacco-Free Kids said in a statement.
-“And it sets a powerful example for other states and cities, as well as the FDA, which has proposed nationwide regulations prohibiting menthol cigarettes and flavored cigars.”

-Tobacco companies had pushed hard to keep from being shut out of a large portion of California’s vast market.
+But tobacco companies pushed hard to keep from being shut out of a large portion of California’s vast market.
 California’s Republican party also opposed the ban, saying it would cause a giant loss in tax revenue.
 The independent Legislative Analyst’s Office estimated it could cost the state tens of millions of dollars to around $100 million annually.

 California becomes the second state in the nation, after Massachusetts, to enact a ban prohibiting the sale of all flavored tobacco products, including menthol cigarettes.
 A number of California cities, including Los Angeles and San Diego, already enacted their own bans.

 It’s already illegal for retailers to sell tobacco to anyone under 21.
 But advocates of the ban said flavored cigarettes and vaping cartridges were still too easy for teens to obtain.
-The ban doesn’t make it a crime to possess such products but retailers who sold them to kids could be fined up to $250.
+The ban makes it a crime to possess such products and retailers who sold them to kids could be fined up to $250.

 The ban, which passed the Legislature with bipartisan support, also prohibits the sale of pods for vape pens, tank-based systems and chewing tobacco, with exceptions made for hookahs, some cigars and loose-leaf tobacco.